jgbaldwinbrown/pairviz/Readme.md

 ## Requirements

-Pairviz is written in Python 3 and has the following requirements:
+Pairviz is written in Go and Python 3 and has the following requirements:

 ```
 matplotlib